Challenging Diabetes in the Kitchen with Chef Leticia Moreinos Schwartz

 I feel that to this day there are so many people who just refuse to step into the kitchen.
 This attitude is actually leading many people in a bad direction because cooking at home is one of the most important things that you can do for yourself and for your family.
 Cooking brings the family together, and home meals help you know and control exactly what you’re putting into your body.

 And yet, the society tends to see it as if it’s better to say “oh, I’ll just do a take-out or I’ll call in some pizza.”
 And the results [of those decisions] are right in our face.
-Almost 12% of Hispanic adults in this country are already diagnosed with Type 2 diabetes.
-And it’s expected that over their lifetimes, more than 50% of the Hispanic adults are expected to develop Type 2 diabetes.
+Almost 12 percent of Hispanic adults in this country are already diagnosed with type 2 diabetes.
+And it’s expected that over their lifetimes, more than 50 percent of the Hispanic adults are expected to develop type 2 diabetes.

 So it’s something we try to shed a light on with this movie.
 The many social factors and psychological aspects of the disease, even the stigma surrounding it and the language barriers involved.
 People that don’t speak native English, they can’t even talk with their doctors and have a fluent conversation.
 Sometimes they bring their children to be translators.
 There are so many communities that just don’t have access to cooking and nutrition classes.
 So there are a lot of factors that we’re trying to put together and try to make a change and make a better impact on society.